gummesson/oh-my-vim/README.md

 ### `nrformats`

-set nrformats={formats} defines what bases Vim will consider for numbers when using the `CTRL-A` and `CTRL-X` commands for adding to and subtracting from a number respectively
+`set nrformats={octal|hex|alpha}` defines what bases Vim will consider for numbers when using the `CTRL-A` and `CTRL-X` commands for adding to and subtracting from a number respectively

 ### `numberwidth`